kanishkkaushal/kanishkkaushal/README.md

 ### Hi there 👋
-📫 How to reach me: mail me at Kaushalkanishk7@gmail.com or Dm me on insta : @kanishkkshl \n 😄 Pronouns: he/him \n
+📫 How to reach me: mail me at Kaushalkanishk7@gmail.com or Dm me on insta : @kanishkkshl

+😄 Pronouns: he/him

-⚡ Fun fact: Im the center of the universe.(Universe is infinite)
+⚡ Fun fact: Im the center of the Universe(Universe is infinite)

 <!--
 **kanishkkaushal/kanishkkaushal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.